nyilasypeter/progmaticapp/readme.md

 You can also run the class `com.progmatic.progmappbe.ProgmappbeApplication` directly from your preferred IDE.

 ## Test
-Use the Postman collection file whithin /doc directory to test the application.
+Use the Postman collection file within /doc directory to test the deployed application.